Home - Pizza - Potato Focaccia with Pancetta and Blue Cheese

 Make the dough:

-• Put the flour, yeast and salt in a the work bowl of a heavy-duty stand mixer fitted with the dough hook.
+• Put 3 cups all-purpose flour, 1 tablespoon rapid-rise instant yeast, 2 teaspoons fine sea salt, 2 tablespoons honey, and ¼ cup extra virgin olive oil in a the work bowl of a heavy-duty stand mixer fitted with the dough hook.
 Stir about 30 seconds until combined.
-Add the honey, olive oil and water, then increase the speed to medium-high.
-Mix until the dough forms a smooth ball.
+Add 1-¼ cups water then increase the speed to medium-high.
+Mix until the dough forms a smooth ball, about 5 minutes.
 It will feel soft and a little sticky.

 • Transfer the dough to a lightly oiled bowl.
-Cover with plastic wrap and set aside to rise until doubled in bulk – this should take about 2 hours at warm room temperature.
+Cover with plastic wrap and set aside to rise until doubled in bulk.
+This this should take about 2 hours at warm room temperature.

 • Drizzle a little olive oil over the bottom of a large rimmed sheet pan (13 x 18-inches).
 Use your hands to gently stretch the dough.
 Let it rest and relax every few minutes when it starts to resist, until the dough finally reaches the corners of the pan.